anticrisis/anticrisis.github.io/_drafts/2017-09-04-how-i-got-started-with-common-lisp-2017.md

 I'm going to assume you already understand how to manage code in parentheses, but if you don't, consider installing paredit or smartparents.
-(Parinfer is a newer choice, innovative approach, but I find it finicky.)
+(Parinfer is a newer choice with an innovative approach, but I find it finicky.)

 If you think you're going to manage nested parentheses without the help of a plugin, forget about it.
 There is no reason to do that,